Essivoft/OpenDataRequestOpencom/README.md

 ## 📖 Example Request

-You can also find an example request under the **Issues** tab in this GitHub repository.
+You can also find an example request under the **Issues** tab in this GitHub repository. _[Or use the direct link](https://github.com/Essivoft/OpenDataRequestOpencom/issues/2)._
 This example can provide you with an idea of how a completed request looks.

 ---